Magicrafter13/mash/README.md

 - Create `$XDG\_CONFIG\_HOME/mash/config.mash`?
 - Keep history loaded in memory to allow for `!` statements and possibly arrow keys (up/down).
 - Improve syntax error output messages
-- Remove builtin array (the format is too limiting)
 - Jobs
 - Split commandExecute into multiple functions, and use those functions where appropriate to improve performance (subshells don't need to parse aliases because there won't be any!)